 A total fire ban means no fires out in the open.
 A total fire ban helps limit the potential of fires developing.

 The NSW RFS strongly recommends you reconsider activities such as such using a tractor or slashing, to help reduce the chance of a fire starting on your property.
 Under certain conditions, the NSW RFS may issue a Harvest Safety Alert.

 Why are Total Fire Bans declared?

 Bush fires are more likely to spread and cause damage on days when the weather is very hot, dry and windy.
-These are usually on very high to extreme fire days.
+These are usually on days when the fire danger rating is Extreme or Catastrophic.